VOS3000 Call Routing Explained – Prefix, LCR, Gateway Priority & Routing Logic

 This guide explains real VOS3000 routing behavior used by VoIP wholesalers, telecom operators, and carriers.

 📌 What Is Call Routing in VOS3000?
+VOS3000 Call Routing

-In VOS3000, call routing is the process of matching an incoming call to a routing rule that defines which outbound gateway should be used.
+In VOS3000 call routing is the process of matching an incoming call to a routing rule that defines which outbound gateway should be used.
 Routing decisions are made in real time based on:

 - Dialed number and prefix